Selected and Translated by Ikram Hawramani

 Have you not seen the condition of those who act with too much license in acquiring wealth in one way, only to have their wealth taken away from them in another way?
 Perhaps an illness will befall the head of the household, or someone else in it, so that many times more will be spent for its sake than was ever acquired through that license.
 While a God-fearing person would have enjoyed safety and protection from such an affliction.

 Certain people have distinguished themselves by seeking the path of leisure and claiming that they rely on God, saying, “We do not hold onto any possessions, and we do not prepare provisions for our journeys, because the body’s sustenance will come [through God].”
-This is opposite to Islamic principles, for the Prophet, , forbade throwing away wealth, and Musa, , prepared provisions before setting out to meet al-Khiḍr, and our Prophet, , prepared provisions before going on his hijra.
+This is opposite to Islamic principles, for the Prophet, peace be upon him, forbade throwing away wealth, and Musa, peace be upon him, prepared provisions before setting out to meet al-Khiḍr, and our Prophet, peace be upon him, prepared provisions before going on his hijra.
 And regarding this matter, this saying of God, glory to Him, has reached us, “And prepare provisions for yourself, and the best of provisions is the fear of God.”